codingforpleasure/customized-workspace/Ubuntu/useful-resources/bert.md

 * Subwords occuring at the front of a word or in isolation (“em” as in “embeddings” is assigned the same vector as the standalone sequence of characters “em” as in “go get em” ) Subwords not at the front of a word, which are preceded by ‘##’ to denote this case

+Each words has 768 features in it's embedding.

 ```python